-A shop’s owner may run a smaller, newer shop entirely by themselves, but at some point it’s likely that a shop will need at least one or two additional employees.
+A shop’s owner may run a smaller, newer shop entirely by themselves, but at some point, a shop will likely need at least one or two additional employees.
 According to PayScale, pawnbrokers make an average salary of $46,000 per year, while sales associates make approximately $26,000 per year.

-In addition to budgeting for employee salaries, a shop that hires employees also needs to be able to pay for other expenses.
+In addition to budgeting for employee salaries, a shop that hires employees also needs to pay for other expenses.
 These expenses include paid time off, worker’s comp insurance, and potentially retirement and health insurance contributions for each employee.

 Related: Hiring your first employee